Ulrike Kindl: Career

-Kindl studied German Studies, Medieval Studies and Linguistics at the Universities of Venice, München and Ost-Berlin.
-In 1974, she graduated in foreign literature from Ca' Foscari in Venice.
+Kindl studied German Studies, Medieval Studies and Linguistics at Ca' Foscari University of Venice, LMU Munich and the Humboldt University of Berlin.
+In 1974, she graduated in foreign literature from Ca' Foscari University of Venice.
 She stayed there and in December 1974 was offered a position as an assistant at the university's Institute for German Language and Literature.
 At the same time, she deepened her German studies and worked on problems and methods of didactics.
-Between 1978 and 1986, she studied at the Humboldt University in East Berlin and at the Institute for German as a Foreign Language at the University of Munich.
+Between 1978 and 1986, she studied at the Humboldt University of Berlin and at the Institute for German as a Foreign Language at LMU Munich.

 Since 1980, her research has focused on the field of folkloristic narrative research, fairy tales and legends of the Alpine region, as well as the points of contact between folk and art fairy tales.

-In 1986 Ulrike Kindl became associate professor of German Language and Literature at Ca' Foscari University.
+In 1986, Ulrike Kindl became associate professor of German Language and Literature at Ca' Foscari University of Venice.

 In addition to her university work, she is a research assistant in the field of folkloristics at the Ladin cultural institutes "Majon di Fascegn" (Vigo di Fassa, Trentino) and "Micurá de Rü" (St. Martin in Thurn, South Tyrol).